 Tomorrow is Thanksgiving which means the large majority of us will be trying to sit for an extended period of time with our kids at a table.
-Unfortunately, getting Congress to agree on a plan to reduce the deficit would be easier than making most toddlers stay seated.
+Unfortunately, getting Miley Cyrus to keep her tongue in her mouth would be easier than making most toddlers stay seated.
 Mazzy, for instance, has made her disdain for sitting at a table apparent through numerous high-chair-suicide-dive attempts.

-For some reason that I cannot explain (maybe babies were switched at the hospital?), food is not enough to keep my child entertained.
+For reasons I cannot explain (maybe babies were switched at the hospital?), food is not enough to keep my child entertained.
 Mazzy finds eating boring and would rather be doing just about anything else.

 Advice from Dr. B!

-Dr. B has been missing in action lately (something about a paid job with live children) but I laid on a healthy dose of birthday guilt and she was all mine.
-If you're new to Mommy Shorts and haven't experienced the expert of advice of Dr. B, you are in for a treat.
+If you're new to Mommy Shorts and haven't experienced the expert of advice of Dr. B (aka my sister), you are in for a treat.

 Toddlers are known for their short attention spans, high activity levels, and impulsivity.
 They love testing boundaries, especially the word “no,” throwing objects, and playing with their food.
 By nature, toddlers are challenging dinner guests so if you want your toddler to stay seated for an extended meal like Thanksgiving, you need to plan ahead and come prepared.